 1. By annual costs and annual hours

-The easy method one is indeed the easiest way to charge writer costs.
-All the writer needs to determine is how much he needs to earn for the project and how many hours he wants to work.
+The easy method is indeed the easiest way to charge writer costs.
+All the writer needs to determine is how much he needs to earn from the project and how many hours he wants to work.

 3. Estimation method

 The estimation method is also fairly easy but the writer needs to set a fixed hourly rate first to come up with an estimate.
 Multiply the fixed rate by the number of hours within which one believes he can finish the project, and the result is the project charge.